lizmat/articles/format.md

 ## Obstacles

 One of the obstacles that was encountered while working on `Formatter`, was that there were *no* comprehensive tests for `sprintf` functionality for Raku.
-Yes, there as *a* test-file, that tested some features, but no comprehensive tests for all possible combinations of format features, combined with possible values that they should operate upon.
+Yes, there was *a* test-file that tested some features, but no comprehensive tests for all possible combinations of format features, combined with possible values that they should operate upon.

 This became one of the first things that needed to be done, to be able to say that new implementation would be matching the old.
 During the development of [these tests](https://github.com/Raku/roast/tree/master/6.d/S32-str), it became clear there were some inconsistencies in the existing implementation, and worse: [outright bugs](https://github.com/Raku/roast/blob/master/6.d/S32-str/sprintf-f.t#L101).